yurishkuro/opentracing-tutorial/go/lesson01/README.md

 ### Create a trace

 A trace is a directed acyclic graph of spans.
 A span is a logical representation of some work done in your application.
-Each span has an operation name, a start time, and finish time.
+Each span has these minimum attributes: an operation name, a start time, and a finish time.

 Let's create a trace that consists of just a single span.
 To do that we need an instance of the `opentracing.Tracer`.
 We can use a global instance returned by `opentracing.GlobalTracer()`.